Percent of Arizona residents 25-64 years of age who have completed a 2- or 4-year degree or who have an active professional certificate or license.

 Values in the final Excel output tables were suppressed in cases where the 90 percent confidence interval exceeded +/- 25 percent or when the confidence interval encompasses either 0% or 100%.

-Attainment data are products of the American Community Survey conducted by the Census Bureau.
+Three of the chosen indicators are derived from survey data.
+Attainment and opportunity youth are products of the American Community Survey conducted by the Census Bureau.
+Median teacher pay is calculated by the Bureau of Labor Statistics as part of their Occupational Employment Statistics (OES) program.
 Since this data is drawn by sampling a small percentage of the overall population, there is a degree of uncertainty to the numbers.

 Rather than seeing these numbers as point descriptors of exactly the percent of adults with college degrees, for example, it is more accurate to visualize them as the center of a 90% confidence interval.
 Were it possible to interview everyone in Arizona, there is a 90% chance that the ‘true’ percentage would fall within this confidence interval.